Posts Tagged ‘neighbourhoods.’

 Looking at those figures it seems clear that being community based and very local really had an impact on the way the community interacted with the appeal.

-The important thing here of course is that the children were found and returned home safe and well, l but as an observation it is interesting how much being part of a community can make a difference
+The important thing here of course is that the children were found and returned home safe and well, but as an observation it is interesting how much being part of a community can make a difference